Lord's Resistance Army insurgency: Renewed fighting (2008–present)

 On 12 April 2015, a total of 8 FARDC soldiers went missing in action, following a LRA ambush outside the Mangbangu village, DRC.
 An unidentified corpse was found in the area, a day after the incident.

-On 30 March 2017, the United States Military announced it was ending its anti-LRA campaign, Operation Observant Compass.
+On 30 March 2017, the United States military announced that it was ending its anti-LRA campaign, Operation Observant Compass.

-Patrol of the Guatemalan contingent of MONUSCO against the LRA activities in Haut-Uele, DR Congo, during "Operation Red Kite", July 2017.

 On an unspecified date in April 2017, a United States special forces soldier shot and killed an LRA fighter who drew a weapon on the American.
 The American had been escorting an African Union peacekeeper when the incident occurred.

-On 19 April 2017, Uganda announced that it would begin withdrawing forces from the Central African Republic where it has been trying to hunt down Joseph Kony in the country for 9 years.
+On 19 April 2017, Uganda announced that it would begin withdrawing forces from the Central African Republic where it had been trying to hunt down Joseph Kony in the country for nine years.

 On 6 May 2021, LRA commander Dominic Ongwen was sentenced to 25 years in Ugandan prison over war crimes and crimes against humanity in Uganda.

 On 7 April 2024 Russian mercenaries from the Wagner Group conducted an operation in the Haute-Kotto prefecture near the town of Sam Ouandja to apprehend the leader of the Lord's Resistance Army, Joseph Kony.
 While managing to kill some fighters, the operation failed to find the group leader due to him earlier leaving for another base.